-Land held on trust will be assessed with other land held on trust for the same trust with the same trustee and will generally not be combined (aggregated) with other land the trustee owns in their own right.
-There are exceptions where the trustee is also listed as the beneficiary of the trust.
+Land held on trust will be assessed with other land held on trust for the same trust will not be combined (aggregated) with other land the trustee owns in their own right.
+The only exception to this is where the trustee is also listed as the beneficiary or unit holder of the trust.

-Land held on trust under a discretionary, fixed or unit trust is subject to the trust surcharge which is a higher rate of land tax (trust land tax rates) and a lower land tax threshold (currently \$25,000).
+Land held on trust under a discretionary, fixed or unit trust is subject to a higher set of rates (trust land tax rates) and a lower land tax threshold (currently \$25,000).